deepakanandece/deepakanandece.github.io/_pages/about.md

 I blog now and then compiling my personal experiences.
 Feel free to read a bit more about me!

 ## Updates
+* Aug 2019: A paper "Pixel-wise Segmentation of Right Ventricle of Heart" got accepted for IEEE TENCON 2019

 * Aug 2019: Gave a talk titled ["Making Machines Learn: An Introduction to Deep Learning"](https://www.ee.iitb.ac.in/~eestudentrg/sessions.php?phase=8) for [Student Reading Group, EE, IIT Bombay](https://www.ee.iitb.ac.in/~eestudentrg/index.php)

 * July 2019: Gave a hands-on tutorial on predictive analysis for the course ["Fundamentals of IoT Design"](https://portal.iitb.ac.in/ceqipapp/courseDetails.jsp?c_id=2214) under [CEP IIT Bombay](http://www.cep.iitb.ac.in/)